maxpoi/COMP90024-CCC-notes/README.md

             - Scheduled by a VM instead of natively by the OS
       - Data parallelism
         - Caching
+        - may not be on "a" computer, but on different computers
     - Software/Applications
       - Programming language supports a range of parallelisation/concurrency features
         - Threads, thread pools, locks, semaphores ...